bictorv/tops20-chaos/TIPS.md

 ## If your monitor build hangs

 Sometimes linking the monitor seems to hang after a LNKRLC message (showing the PSECT starts, values, and limits), typically after complaing about PSECT overlaps before.
+Or the linking seems to work, but starting MON.EXE gives `Pushdown overflow` or similar.

 If you abort and restart the linking, the same thing will happen again.
-The way out is to edit LNKNEW.CCL to manually adjust PSEC starts to avoid the overlaps, before trying again.
+The way out is to edit LNKNEW.CCL to manually adjust PSECT starts to avoid the overlaps, before trying again.
+See the overview before the `LNKPOV` notices.
 This is normally done by the monitor linking, but sometimes fails.